-Bulgaria, Romania take first steps into Europe's visa-free zone
+Bulgaria, Romania Take First Steps Into Europe's Visa-Free Zone

 While some have reason to celebrate, truck drivers, faced with endless queues at the borders with their European neighbours, feel left out.

-Earlier this month, one of Romania's main road transport unions the UNTRR called for "urgent measures" to get full Schengen integration, deploring the huge financial losses caused by the long waits.
+One of Romania's main road transport unions the UNTRR has called for "urgent measures" to get full Schengen integration, deploring the huge financial losses caused by the long waits.

 "Romanian hauliers have lost billions of euros every year, just because of long waiting times at borders," secretary general Radu Dinescu said.